 The Berkshire Ornithological Club collects sightings from a range of sources and maintains a database of all records received.
 As well as being the basis for The Birds of Berkshire Annual Reports, the Berkshire Bird Record Database is used to support regional and national conservation work by, for example, the British Trust for Ornithology, the Royal Society for the Protection of Birds and the Thames Valley Environmental Records Centre.
 The database also enables us to advise local authorities and others on planning issues that may affect birds and supports the Club’s own conservation activities.
 Recording is central to field ornithology and conservation – please submit your observations!

 The County Recorder, appointed jointly by the BOC and NDOC, is the focus for collection, management and dissemination of records.
 A note of the duties of the Recorder can be downloaded here.
-In 2016, Richard Burness was appointed to the role, following on from Chris Heard (2005-2016).
+In 2020, Marek Walford was appointed to the role, following the untimely death on Richard Burness.

 As well as submitting individual records, members take part in systematic bird surveying, notably the major national surveys carried out by the British trust for Ornithology, such as the Breeding Bird Survey and the Wetland Bird Survey.
 From time to time the Recorder may ask for additional information on target species to understand more about their status in Berkshire.